Integrative pathway modeling in systems biology and systems medicine

 Mathematical models of cellular pathways are essential tools in systems biology and systems medicine.
 They contribute to an understanding of structure and dynamics of cellular processes far beyond their isolated parts, as well as the prevention, diagnosis and therapy of diseases.
 Yet, there are a variety of open questions.

 The International Conference on Integrative Pathway Modelling in Systems Biology and Systems Medicine will gather experts in pathway modelling to discuss the state-of-the-art in reuse, integration, visualization, and parameterization of models.

 Topics will be:

-The 3-day hackathon will provide participants with time and space to work on tool-based integration of models.
+The 3-day conference is complemented by a 2-day hackathon.
+The hackathon will provide participants with time and space to work on tool-based integration of models.
 Complimentary, help with the implementation of community standards will be provided.
 The hackathon is intended to be a space to technically improve both models and tools.
 The aim is to work towards a combined model-data repository for integrative modeling.

 Conference and workshop are funded by the German Ministry for Education and Research (BMBF) via the e:Med Project INCOME.
 INCOME aims to facilitate scientific exchange and training to establish a platform for integrative model development.

 Poster awards sponsored by

 Conference: November 25 - 27, 2019